Avishek92/avishek.roy.github.io/README.md

 # Education

-Bachelors in Science   Physiology   University of Calcutta (2013)
+- Doctor of Philosophy   Neurophysiology   All India Institute for Medical Sciences, New Delhi, India (_March; 2022_)

-Masters in Science   Human Physiology   University of Calcutta (2015)
+- Masters in Science   Human Physiology   University of Calcutta, Kolkata, India (_August; 2015_)

-Doctor of Philosophy   Neurophysiology   All India Institute for Medical Sciences (2022)
+- Bachelors in Science   Physiology   University of Calcutta, Kolkata, India (_August; 2013_)

 # Expertise